The next call for submissions will open on June 11, 2014.

 Throughout the development phase writers will report to and be mentored by Melissa Kajpust, director of programming at the National Screen Institute.

-During the final development phase writers will receive assistance in creating market interest.
-Movie Central and NSI will work with the writers towards attaching producers and distributors for those who do not already have them attached.
+Projects that proceed to the final development phase will receive assistance in creating market interest.
+Movie Central and NSI will work with the writers towards attaching producers and distributors.

 Movie Central shall be granted a first right of negotiation with respect to any production based upon all or part of the script funded under the program.